Óscar Romero: Beatification

 On 18 August 2014, Pope Francis said that "[t]he process [of beatification of Romero] was at the Congregation for the Doctrine of the Faith, blocked for 'prudential reasons', so they said.
 Now it is unblocked."
-Francis stated that "There are no doctrinal problems and it is very important that [the beatification] is done quickly."
-The beatification signaled Francis' affirmation of Romero's work with the poor and as a major change in the direction of the church since he was elected.
+Francis stated, "There are no doctrinal problems and it is very important that [the beatification] is done quickly."
+The beatification signaled Francis' affirmation of Romero's work with the poor as a major change in the direction of the church since he was elected.

 In January 2015, an advisory panel to the Roman Curia's Congregation for the Causes of Saints voted unanimously to recognize Romero as a martyr, and the cardinals who were voting members of the Congregation unanimously recommended to Francis that he be beatified as a martyr (a martyr can be beatified without recognition of a miracle).
 Archbishop Vincenzo Paglia, the postulator (chief promoter) of the causes of saints, said that Romero's assassination at the altar was intended "to strike the Church that flowed from the Second Vatican Council" and that the motive for his murder "was not caused by motives that were simply political, but by hatred for a faith that, imbued with charity, would not be silent in the face of the injustices that relentlessly and cruelly slaughtered the poor and their defenders."
 On 3 February 2015, Francis received Cardinal Angelo Amato, Prefect of the Congregation for the Causes of Saints, in a private audience, and authorized Amato to promulgate (officially authorize) Romero's decree of martyrdom, meaning it had gained the Congregation's voting members and the Pope's approval.
 This cleared the way for the Pope to later set a date for his beatification.

 The beatification of Romero was held in San Salvador on 23 May 2015 in the Plaza Salvador del Mundo under the Monumento al Divino Salvador del Mundo.
-Amato presided over the ceremony on behalf of Francis, who in a letter to Archbishop of San Salvador José Luis Escobar Alas marked the occasion by calling Romero "a voice that continues to resonate."
+Amato presided over the ceremony on behalf of Francis, who in a letter to the Archbishop of San Salvador José Luis Escobar Alas marked the occasion by calling Romero "a voice that continues to resonate."
 An estimated 250,000 people attended the service, many watching on large television screens set up in the streets around the plaza.